afish430/surfNE/README.md

 # surfNE
-A guide to surfing locations in Mew England
+A guide to surfing locations in New England